jamesshade/time/README.md

 * Having a standard "equals" method that does the right thing - i.e. if two objects represent the same thing, they are equal (no Joda-style "equals" and "isEqual" methods that return different values).

-The second intention, reducing time zone and chronology related confusion, is more tricky.
+## Intention 2 - Reducing time zone and chronology related confusion

+This is more tricky.
 But some points are:

 * Instant has no concept of chronology or time zone.
 Two Instants are equal if they refer to the same point in time (unlike Joda instants, which embed a chronology and time zone and have an equals method that often returns "false"